sailfish009/mydl_C/docs/tutorials/deployment.md

 # Deployment

 ## Caffe2 Deployment
-We currently support converting a detectron2 model to Caffe2 format through ONNX.
+We currently support converting a mydl model to Caffe2 format through ONNX.
-The converted Caffe2 model is able to run without detectron2 dependency in either Python or C++.
+The converted Caffe2 model is able to run without mydl dependency in either Python or C++.
 It has a runtime optimized for CPU & mobile inference, but not for GPU inference.

 Caffe2 conversion requires PyTorch ≥ 1.4 and ONNX ≥ 1.6.